Manifesto Games

 Manifesto Games was an ecommerce retailer of downloadable computer games, specializing in independently developed games aimed at hardcore gamers.

-It was founded in October 2005 by Greg Costikyan and Dr. Johnny L. Wilson, former editor of Computer Gaming World, and is based in New York City.
+It was founded in October 2005 by Greg Costikyan and Johnny L. Wilson, former editor of Computer Gaming World, and is based in New York City.

 The company was announced September 29, 2005.

-Costikyan was the company's CEO while Wilson was Executive Vice President for Community and Content.
+Costikyan was the company's CEO while Wilson was executive vice president for community and content.
 On June 23, 2009, Costikyan announced that Manifesto was closing its doors, citing the 2008-2009 economic downturn, a lack of venture capital, and problems successfully marketing the company as a destination for independent games.